Must-Knows About Colorado Business Broker Agreements

 • Cash

-• Equity interest retained by seller
+• Equity interest retained by the seller

 • Amounts the seller carries (notes, etc.)